-Following clinical development, we intend to leverage the large body of existing safety and efficacy data on estradiol and progesterone, the active ingredients in DARE-HRT1, to utilize the FDA's 505(b)(2) pathway to obtain marketing approval in the U.S. of DARE-HRT1 for the treatment of moderate to severe VMS due to menopause in women with intact uteri.
-Based on pre-IND communications with the FDA and the topline pharmacokinetic, or PK, data from our Phase 1/2 clinical trial of DARE-HRT1, which is discussed below, we believe FDA approval of DARE-HRT1 for that indication is achievable via the FDA's 505(b)(2) pathway supported by a single, placebo-controlled Phase 3 clinical trial of DARE-HRT1 and a scientifically justified PK "bridge" (via a relative bioavailability trial) between DARE-HRT1 and the selected listed estradiol and progesterone drugs.
-Ongoing activities to support progressing DARE-HRT1 directly into a single Phase 3 clinical study to support registration include manufacturing and non-clinical studies to support an investigational new drug, or IND, submission and the IND-opening Phase 3 study.
+Following clinical development, we intend to leverage the large body of existing safety and efficacy data on estradiol and progesterone, the active ingredients in DARE-HRT1, to utilize the FDA's 505(b)(2) pathway to obtain marketing approval in the U.S. of DARE-HRT1 for the treatment of moderate-to-severe VMS due to menopause in women with intact uteri.
+Based on pre-IND communications with the FDA and the topline PK data from our Phase 1/2 clinical trial of DARE-HRT1, which is discussed below, we believe FDA approval of DARE-HRT1 for that indication is achievable via the FDA's 505(b)(2) pathway supported by a single, placebo-controlled Phase 3 clinical trial of DARE-HRT1, with safety evaluations out to 12 months, and a scientifically justified PK "bridge" (via a relative bioavailability trial) between DARE-HRT1 and the selected listed estradiol and progesterone drugs.
+We are conducting activities necessary to enable submission of an IND application to the FDA for a pivotal Phase 3 clinical study of DARE-HRT1.
+We do not plan to conduct the Phase 3 study until after we secure additional capital.